noriakis/software/docs/ggkegg/01-pathway.md

 # Pathway

 Providing `ggkegg` a pathway ID, it fetches information, parse them and make `ggraph` object.
 Inside, `parse_kgml` or `pathway` function is used to return `igraph` or `tbl_graph` object.
 The `pathway` function is a core function that downloads and parses KGML files.
 If the file already exists in the current working directory, it will not be downloaded again.
 The function also extracts reactions that are included in the pathway as edges.
-If there are nodes represented by type=line, the function converts these nodes to edges based on their coords.
-This conversion is carried out by the process_line function.
+If there are nodes represented by type=line, the function converts these nodes to edges based on their `coords`.
+This conversion is carried out by the `process_line` function.

 ```r